 Jane A Smith

-Jane is the Director of Business, Accounts & Law at BMet and looks after provision across 3 main campuses in Birmingham, Sutton Coldfield and Stourbridge.
-Jane has worked for Birmingham Metropolitan College since 2004 and has worked in education for over 20 years.
-Prior to this she worked for Central Television within the Corporate Strategy department for 11 years.
-She has a Master’s Degree in Education and Professional Development and is a Fellow of the Institute for Learning (IFL) and The Institute of Leadership and Management (ILM).
-Outside of work Jane is a season ticket holder at Aston Villa and spends as much time with her family as possible.
+Jane is the Director of Business, Accounts & Law at Birmingham Metropolitan College and looks after provision.
+She has worked for the college since 2004 and has over 20 years’ education sector experience.
+Prior to joining BMet she spent 11 years working for Central Television within the corporate strategy department.
+She has a Master’s in Education and Professional Development and is a Fellow of the Institute for Learning (IFL) and The Institute of Leadership and Management (ILM).
+Outside of work, Jane is a season ticket holder at Aston Villa and spends as much time with her family as possible.

-Sonia is Head of Business Support at the Sutton Coldfield Campus and P.A. to the Head of College.
-Since joining the college in 2002 she has had various jobs roles and is privileged to say that she has enjoyed each of the roles and that they have all brought different learning aspects to her career and also given her a good insight into college life both from the student’s perspective and fellow colleagues.
-Sonia is passionate about education for all and firmly believes that the ‘Student’ should be at the heart of everything we do, she herself undertook a Foundation Degree at Aston University in 2010 so she fully understands the challenges of working full time and coming back into education.
-In her job role she has had the opportunity to work across campus with many different departments and on various levels and she would like to think that she has built up a good reputation for being someone that people can come to for help with a positive ‘can do’ attitude something which she feels she can bring to the role of Staff Governor.
+Sonia is Head of Business Support at Sutton Coldfield College and PA to the Head of College.
+Since joining the College in 2002 she has had various roles which she says have contributed to different learning aspects of her career and provided a good insight into college life from both a student and staff perspective.
+Sonia is passionate about education for all and firmly believes that the ‘student’ should be at the heart of everything BMet does.
+She undertook a Foundation Degree at Aston University in 2010 so she fully understands the challenges of working full-time and coming back into education.
+She has worked across the college with many different departments and in many capacities and would like to think she is known as someone that people can come to for help because of her positive ‘can do’ attitude.

 As a student and co-founder, I have always enjoyed learning.
 It keeps me motivated to live and makes me look forward to the future.
 Although I couldn’t stay in a fixed school or college for a long-time due to family problems I still enjoy learning and by that, I mean education, life lessons, experiences and more, from being in a poor country with very limited resources, going through family break-up many times, been in near death situations to launching my own start-ups I learned a lot, all these experiences motivated me to do more and helped guide me to follow my true passion which is learning.